David Borden

-David Russell Borden (born December 25, 1938 in Boston, Massachusetts) is an American composer and keyboard player of minimalist music.
+David Russell Borden (born December 25, 1938, in Boston, Massachusetts) is an American composer and keyboard player of minimalist music.

+David Borden was educated at the Eastman School of Music and Harvard University.
+At Harvard he studied with Leon Kirchner and Randall Thompson, and at Eastman with Bernard Rogers and Howard Hanson.
+He was also a Fulbright student in Berlin Germany, where he studied at the Hochschule für Musik.
+His first composition teachers were jazz musicians Jimmy Giuffre and Jaki Byard.

+He collaborates and performs with his son, Gabriel Borden and stepson, Sam Godin.
+Borden resides in Ithaca, NY with his wife, Rebecca Godin.
+He is the retired founder and Director of the Digital Music Program (now the Cornell Electroacoustic Music Center) at Cornell University.

 In 1969, with the support of Robert Moog, he founded the synthesizer ensemble Mother Mallard's Portable Masterpiece Company in Ithaca New York.
 Mother Mallard performed pieces by Robert Ashley, John Cage, Terry Riley, Philip Glass, and Steve Reich.
 In addition to his work with electronics and the Mother Mallard ensemble, Borden has written music for various chamber and vocal ensembles.
 He is also an accomplished jazz pianist.